sveltejs/svelte-hmr/CONTRIBUTING.md

 #### Changelogs

-For changes to be reflected in package changelogs, run `pnpx changeset` and follow the prompts.
+For changes to be reflected in package changelogs, run `pnpm changeset` and follow the prompts.
 You should always select the packages you've changed, Most likely `svelte-hmr`.

 ### What happens next?